-The Firm established the Risk and Regulatory Change Committee to oversee each business area's assessment of its key risks and the controls in place to mitigate them, as well as the impact of new or emerging regulatory changes on the business' operations, risk profile and appetite.
-The Risk and Regulatory Change Committee meets on a quarterly basis.
+The Firm established the Risk Committee to oversee each business area's assessment of its key risks and the controls in place to mitigate them.
+The Risk and Regulatory Change Committee meets quarterly.

 Audit Committee

 The Firm has not established an Audit Committee due to its size.